aleen42/PersonalWiki/git/model/model.md

 Therefore, each time when changes are merged back into **master**, this is a new production release by definition.
 We tend to be very strict at this, so that theoretically, we could use a Git hook script to automatically build and roll-out our software to our production servers everytime there was a commit on **master**.

+### Supporting branches

+Next to the main branches **master** and **develop**, our development model uses a variety of supporting branches to aid parallel development between team members, ease tracking of features, prepare for production releases and to assist in quickly fixing live production problems.
+Unlike the main branches, these branches always have a limited life time, since they will be removed eventually.

+The different ty

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>